Trip25/100daysofcode/README.md

 - Sorting out my GitHub repos ready for the bootcamp.
 - I used markdown to create README docs for this diary.
 - On Codecademy learning links and buttons.
-- On FreeCodeCamp, did a few tasks for the "Learn More About CSS Pseudo Selectors By Building A Balance Sheet"
+- On FreeCodeCamp, did a few tasks for the <italics>"Learn More About CSS Pseudo Selectors By Building A Balance Sheet"</italics>

 ### Thoughts: